How To Optimize Your Facebook Business Page

 For your Facebook cover photo, I like to have a picture of the team, or your trucks or office building, something that shows what your company, your culture, is about.
 People want to do business with people, and showing them what you’re all about will add another layer of transparency so that they can really see who they’re doing business with.
 It’s okay to do a bigger version of your logo for your cover page, as well.

 2. Call to action

 This is fairly new to Facebook, just in the last year or so.
 There is a “call to action” button right there on your business page.
 You can have anything from “Call us now!”
 “Contact us!”
 “Email us!” to “Download our app!”
-You have have it do whatever make sense for your particular business.
+Whichever make sense for your particular business.
 What you do not want to do is leave this set to the default option, which is—nothing.
 You want to have someone click on a button and take some kind of action to further the sales process.

 3. Set your page up to receive reviews